Jacinda Ardern on UK child-killer Jon Venables' possible relocation to NZ - 'Don't bother applying'

 Bulger died after he was snatched by Venables and Robert Thompson, also aged 10, from his mother in a Liverpool shopping centre in 1993.

-The pair tortured and killed Bulger, and tied his body of Bulger to a train track in Merseyside, Northwest England.
+The pair tortured and killed Bulger, and tied his body to a train track in Merseyside, Northwest England.

 Both killers were granted lifelong UK taxpayer-funded anonymity and given new identities when they were released from life sentences in 2001.